 Today we will look at 8 more online passive income ideas.
 Last week I wrote a post on some passive income ideas that bloggers can try (you need a website).
 These are ways that we can earn passively with a blog or website and earn more money while we sleep.

 Related Post: 5 Amazing Online Passive Income Opportunites

-I like to focus on practical information and positive thinking, so if that sounds good to you please sign up for my weekly newsletter of tips and free stuff for bloggers.
-In return you will get the password to my resource library of PDF printables for bloggers like my Smart Goal Setting Worksheet and Passive Income Strategies. #win-win
+I like to focus on practical information and positive thinking, so if that sounds good to you please sign up for my weekly newsletter of tips and exclusive offers for bloggers.

 *This post may contain affiliate links.
 If you click a link and make a purchase I may receive a commission at no extra cost to you.
 My disclaimer is here.*

 There are great income opportunities creating online courses that you promote on your website.
 You need a niche site, and you need a good understanding of your audience so that you are creating courses that they want to purchase.
 Because it would suck to create a course and have no one buy it.

 Create a course for almost any subject: dog training, pruning roses, decorating cakes, setting up solar power, how to get out of debt faster, how to start an exercise plan.
 Really you are only limited by imagination.

 You can also skip the website and just promote your course with Pinterest.

 Check this post from the Social Media Examiner for some best practices to promoting affiliate products on Pinterest.

 You can promote your course with a product like SendOwl.
 SendOwl allows you to sell digital products, subscriptions and more.